7th & 8th Grade: Student Leaders

 Mindfulness & Leadership

-A significant part of the SwingPals program is mindfulness and emotional regulation.
-We use HeartMath® tools in classroom instruction and activities to teach our students to focus their minds and achieve emotional balance.
+We also use HeartMath® tools in classroom instruction and activities to teach our students to focus their minds and achieve emotional balance.
 The Smart Brain Wise Heart™ program teaches students how to respond positively to stress, and assists students with decision-making and motivation.
 This program demonstrates how synchronicity of the heart, mind, and body assists learning, goal-setting, and relationship-building skills.

 Durham is a very diverse city with a range of nonprofit, education, government, and business organizations working to improve our community.
 We want our SwingPals Student Leaders to have the opportunity to engage with professionals in these different sectors and learn about the unique parts of our community.
 SwingPals organizes a few service activities (and transportation!) each school year just for our Student Leaders to gain experience working with a team and contribute to making change.